tostimontes/knights-travails/README.md

 2. **Animation and Path Display**: Upon setting the destination, the knight's figure moves across the board, showing the shortest path.
 The path is also displayed as text below the chessboard, updating with each move.
 3. **Resetting the Board**: The reset button clears the board and allows users to start a new pathfinding sequence.

+Feel free to play with it at: [Knight Travails interactive version](https://tostimontes.github.io/knights-travails/)

 ![Example usage](./example-usage.gif)

 ### Possible Improvements